thariyarox/RSA-Encryption-Decryption-Tool/README.md

 java -jar rsa.tool-1.0-jar-with-dependencies.jar

+See the running_tool.png in the repository for sample encyption and decryption output.

 When running the tool, if you get "java.security.NoSuchProviderException: JCE cannot authenticate the provider BC" exception, download the bcprov-ext-jdk16-1.46.jar file and copy it to the JRE_HOME/lib/ext folder in your computer.